cymbidium

 Cattleya labiata fma. coerulea

 These seedlings are that rare 'coerulea' blue** color-form of this beautiful Brazilian species.
 The shapely flowers have a delicate off-white hue of lavender-blue tint and a contrasting lip of amethyst-purple with yellow at the throat.
 Delicate Fragrance.
-We grow and bloom this species outdoors, but it also does well in brightly lit indoor conditions.
+Since the long cold wet Winters of 2023 and 2024, we have been growing these seedlings in our heated greenhouse, where they have been much happier.
+We expect it would also do well as a window-sill plant (twice as much light as a phal) and under lights (as long as lights are seasonally adjusted for day-length).

 **Orchids of coerulea color-form are often called "blue", which confuses many orchid admirers, since most actually look purple, not blue.
 "Coerulea" orchids lack the genes responsible for red flower color, and their 'cooler' overall coloration makes them distinct.
 This genetic trait is even more rare than orchid albinism and typically produces blooms with some combination of white, purple, and green.

-Established blooming-size seedlings.
+Established blooming-size seedlings with buds in sheath.
 'Seedlings' are the offspring of pollination; as siblings they may be similar, yet each seedling is unique and no two seedlings are identical in precise color or shape.

 starting at